 Due to the fact that the Space Church that Lobo oversaw, was spending more money then it was taking in Lobo needed to work for Vril Dox as his personal enforcer.
 While under Dox's employment Lobo fought Altin Ad'Ms, the green lantern of sector 2828, to a stand still.
 He was later tricked into thinking that there was another Czarnian still alive but it turned out to be Astrild Storm-daughter, using a combination of pheromones and her powers to confuse Lobo, for this trick Lobo later killed Astrild.
 After tracking Astrild to the Psion homeworld he would go toe to toe with Smite, Astrild only true friend.
 The fight would only pause because Lobo was winning and wanted to get drunk instead of fighting.
 Hours later Lobo and Smite are found at a bar just sharing a Psion beer and war strories.
 Lobo then explains to Smite he shouldn't be mad at Lobo, he should be mad at Starro, the man who sent Astrild after Lobo.
 Lobo is last seen with Smite about to attack a helpless Starro.

 In his first appearance in the New 52 Story Arc Lobo is imprisoned in a maximum security prison in Colorado.
 He was discovered unconscious in a crashed spacecraft in the deserts of New Mexico along with many other aliens.
-It appeared that Lobo was the pilot of the ship and that it was carrying slaves.
+It appeared that Lobo was the pilot of the ship called "The Ark" and that it was carrying slaves.
 After attempting to escape the prison, his tremendous strength and ferocity was realized and he was restrained in the most effective manner.
 Eventually Lobo manages to overpower the reverse polarity restraints and escapes.
-He easily destroys every wave of defense the prison had to offer and escapes the prison, vowing to destroy Earth as soon as possible, but not before getting revenge on the prisons Director Maxim.
-Deathstroke is hired by Maxim to track down and recapture Lobo.
+He easily destroys every wave of defense the prison had to offer and escapes the prison, bittered by his long imprisonment he vowed destroy Earth as soon as possible, but not before getting revenge on the prisons Director Maxim.
+Deathstroke , Zealot and The Omegas is hired by Maxim to to track down and defeat Lobo.
+Lobo was then defeated on The Ark seconds before his plan came to pass.

 Psion Homeworld Mthologogy